folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 10) Deploy Folio module Workloads as *Scalable deployment* between 1 and 3 (one Workload per Folio module) - with db-connect Secret for those modules that need a connection to the database.
 Import the folio-r2-2021-workloads.yaml file in Rancher for this step.
 11) Deploy Stripes Workload as *Run one pod on each node* – built from our custom Docker container.
 12) Deploy create-tenant Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
-13) Deploy create-deploy Workload as *Job*, to enable modules for `/proxy/modules`, `/discovery/modules`, and tenants – built from our custom Docker container with scripts - tamu-tenant-config Secret.
+13) Deploy create-deploy Workload as *Job*, to enable modules for `/proxy/modules`, `/discovery/modules`, and tenants – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 14) Deploy bootstrap-superuser Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 15) Deploy create-email Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 16) Scale up Okapi pods to 3 (for HA) using Rancher 2.x + button.
-17) Add Ingresses and annotations under Load Balancing for Okapi and Stripes using URLs for `/` and `/_/`.
+17) Add Ingresses and their Nginx annotations under Load Balancing for Okapi and Stripes using your URLs for `/` and `/_/` paths.
-18) *Future Folio post-install LDP deployment documentation using mod-ldp files here.*
+18) *Future Folio post-install tenant configuration documentation regarding the edge user and permissions, patron groups for system and tenant admin users, timezone and plugin selection here.*
-19) *Future Folio post-install tenant configuration documentation regarding the edge user and permissions, patron groups for system and tenant admin users, timezone and plugin selection here.*
+19) *Future Folio post-install LDP deployment documentation using mod-ldp files here.*

 ### Cluster Service Accounts Notes
 Run the following in the Rancher GUI - cluster Dashboard using the *Launch kubectl* button:<br/>